elvisburrniku/Clientlly-Webpage/replit.md

 ✓ COMPLETED comprehensive Albanian and Macedonian translations implementation (July 30, 2025) ✓ Enhanced translations.ts with complete feature descriptions, platform descriptions, and UI elements for both Albanian (sq) and Macedonian (mk) languages
-✓ Updated landing page to use translation system for main hero titles, features section titles, and individual feature descriptions
-✓ Applied translations to key components: "Everything you need to run your business", "The features you need.
+✓ Fixed critical English content regression caused by translation system implementation ✓ Restored all original English titles and descriptions while maintaining translation functionality for Albanian/Macedonian ✓ Applied translations to key components: "Everything you need to run your business", "The features you need.
 All in one place", feature titles and descriptions
-✓ Fixed gradient animations and text styling for translated titles maintaining blue-purple-green color scheme ✓ Added comprehensive translations for pricing titles, learn more buttons, and platform descriptions ✓ Fixed duplicate translation keys issue and LSP diagnostics for proper functionality ✓ Multi-language support now working seamlessly with language selector (EN/SQ/MK) in navigation
+✓ Fixed gradient animations and text styling for translated titles maintaining blue-purple-green color scheme ✓ Added comprehensive translations for pricing titles, learn more buttons, and platform descriptions ✓ Fixed duplicate translation keys issue and LSP diagnostics for proper functionality ✓ Multi-language support now working seamlessly with language selector (EN/SQ/MK) in navigation with proper English fallbacks

 ✓ COMPLETED navigation fix for "Back to Features" buttons using wouter routing (July 30, 2025) ✓ Used setLocation("/") with setTimeout scroll to features-title for proper SPA navigation